R37r0-Gh057/AnyaPath-Pygame/README.md

 </p>

 <p align="center">
-  A remastered version of a college-era Pygame project built while learning the library in 2022.
+  A remastered version of a college-era Pygame project built while I was learning the library in 2022.
 </p>

 <p align="center">